lulav/LRS_Documentation/docs_tutorials/gal_orbits/gal_orbits.md

 ## Workspace Overview
 ### Input Parameters

-Parameters of the simulation with their default values are listed in `srs/gal_orbits/config/params.yaml` file:
+Parameters of the simulation with their default values are listed in `src/gal_orbits/config/params.yaml` file:

-parameter | description | default
+Parameter | Description | Default
 |--|--|--
 publish_freq| frequency of publishing | 10
 rh| heliocentric distance of the object (in kpc) | 0